wdv4758h/pypy-extradoc/blog/draft/gil.rst

 written in C, as CPython is, then we need to write it explicitly everywhere.
 If it is written instead in a higher-level language, as PyPy is, then we can add this behavior as as set of translation rules, and apply them automatically wherever it is necessary.
+Moreover, it can be a translation-time option: you can either get the current "pypy" with a GIL, or a version with STM, which would be slower due to the extra bookkeeping.
+(How much slower?
+I have no clue, but as a wild guess, maybe between 2 and 5 times slower.
+That is fine if you have enough cores, as long as it scales nicely :-)

 A final note: as STM research is very recent (it started around 2003), there are a number of variants around, and it's not clear yet which one